 Course Sequence

-Intellectual Formation: I
+Intellectual Formation:

 Year 1

 History, Theology, Spirituality of the Diaconate Sept - Dec

 Christian Spirituality: History and Praxis Jan - Apr

 Hebrew Scriptures May - Aug

 Year 2

 Christian Scriptures Sept - Dec

 Philosophical Foundations of Theology Jan - Apr

 Christology May - Aug

 Year 3

 Ecclesiology Sept - Dec

 Ethics I: Foundations Jan - Apr

 History of Christianity / Patrology May - Aug

-The aspirant path concludes with a formal assessment conducted by the Admission and Formation Board.
+The aspirant path concludes with a formal assessment conducted by the Admission and Scrutinies Board.
 At that time, the following documents must be prepared:

-- A personal, handwritten, and signed letter by the aspirant requesting admission to the candidate path of formation, as well as the reception of the Rite of Admission to Candidacy. - A personal, handwritten, and signed letter of consent prepared by the married aspirant's wife. - After the petition is submitted the following occurs: - The Director of Diaconal Formation prepares a declaration outlining the profile of the aspirant's personality and a judgment of suitability. - Each petitioner and wife (if applicable) is interviewed by the Director of Diaconal Formation to appraise his readiness for nomination into the candidate path of formation. - The Director of Diaconal Formation ascertains the wife's level of consent and support for her husband's promotion into candidate formation.
+- 1. A personal, handwritten, and signed letter by the aspirant requesting admission to the candidate path of formation, as well as the reception of the Rite of Admission to Candidacy. - 2.
+A personal, handwritten, and signed letter of consent prepared by the married aspirant's wife.

+After the petition is submitted the following occurs:
-The Admissions and Formation Board convenes and reviews all pertinent information on the aspirant and each member makes a recommendation on the suitability of the aspirant for the candidate path to the Director of Diaconal Formation.

-The Director of the Diaconal Formation, on behalf of the Board, sends the recommendations to the bishop, who selects those to be admitted to candidacy.
+- 1. The Director of Formation, in consultation with the Director of the Diaconate, prepares a declaration outlining the profile of the aspirant's personality and a judgment of suitability. - 2.
+Each petitioner and wife (if applicable) is interviewed by the Director of Formation to appraise his readiness for nomination into the candidate path of formation. - 3.
+The Director of Formation ascertains the wife's level of consent and support for her husband's promotion into candidate formation. - 4.
+The Admissions and Scrutinies Board convenes and reviews all pertinent information on the aspirant and each member makes a recommendation on the suitability of the aspirant for the candidate path to the Director of Formation and to the Director of the Diaconate. - 5.
+The Director of the Diaconate, on behalf of the Board, sends the recommendations to the bishop, who selects those to be admitted to candidacy. - 6.
 A copy of both the declaration and the bishop's letter to the aspirant regarding his acceptance into candidacy is placed in the aspirant's personal file.